Shinzo Abe: Deputy Chief Cabinet Secretary

+Secretary-General of the LDP and Chief Cabinet Secretary

 Abe (pictured in 2002) was first elected to the House of Representatives in 1993.

-After his father's death in 1991, Abe was elected to the first district of Yamaguchi Prefecture in 1993, winning the most votes of the four Representatives elected in the SNTV multi-member district.
-Abe joined the Seiwa Seisaku Kenkyūkai, a faction in the Liberal Democratic Party.
-Shintaro Abe had headed the faction from 1986 until his death.
-Yoshirō Mori and Junichiro Koizumi were seniors in the faction.
-In 1999, Abe became Director of the LDP Social Affairs Division.

-In 2000, Abe's home and the office of his supporters in Shimonoseki, in Yamaguchi Prefecture, were attacked with Molotov cocktails on numerous occasions.
-The perpetrators were several yakuza belonging to the Kudo-kai, a Kitakyushu-based designated bōryokudan syndicate.
-The reason for the attacks was believed to be that Abe's local aide refused to give cash to a Shimonoseki real estate broker in return for supporting a Shimonoseki mayoral candidate in 1999.

-Abe was Deputy Chief Cabinet Secretary in the Yoshirō Mori and Junichiro Koizumi Cabinets from 2000 to 2003, after which he was appointed Secretary-General of the Liberal Democratic Party.
-Abe was the chief negotiator for the Japanese government on behalf of the families of Japanese abductees taken to North Korea.
-As a part of the effort, he accompanied Koizumi to meet Kim Jong Il in 2002.
-He gained national popularity when he demanded that Japanese abductees visiting Japan remain in the country, in defiance of North Korea.
+In September 2003, Koizumi mulled appointing Abe as an LDP Deputy Secretary-General; instead he was appointed LDP Secretary-General.
 Abe was the leader of a project team within the LDP that conducted a survey on "excessive sexual education and gender-free education".
 Among the items to which this team raised objections were anatomical dolls and other curricular materials "not taking into consideration the age of children", school policies banning traditional boys' and girls' festivals, and mixed-gender physical education.
 The team sought to provide a contrast to the Democratic Party of Japan (DPJ), which it alleged supported such policies.

-On 20 September 2006, Abe was elected to succeed Koizumi as the president of the ruling Liberal Democratic Party.
+After the 2003 general election, in which the DPJ gained seats, Abe was demoted to acting secretary-general.
+Abe supported sending the Japan Self-Defense Forces (JSDF) on a dispatch to Iraq to help rebuild the country after the United States invasion.
+In a parliamentary vote to approve the dispatch of the SDF, Abe tried convince to three skeptical senior LDP representatives, Kooichi Katoo, Makoto Koga and Shizuka Kamei, to vote in favor, later issuing reprimands against them due to them abstaining.

+Abe was quiet on the privatization of Japan Post, instead focusing on cultural issues.
+On 13 October 2005, Koizumi appointed Abe as Chief Cabinet Secretary, helping Abe to be more visible.
+Regarding the economy, Abe favored fiscal expansion instead of raising taxes.
+On 12 August 2006, he declared his candidacy for the LDP presidential election.
 His chief competitors for the position were Sadakazu Tanigaki and Tarō Asō.
 Yasuo Fukuda was a leading early contender but ultimately chose not to run.
 Former prime minister Yoshirō Mori, to whose faction both Abe and Fukuda belonged, stated that the faction strongly leant toward Abe.
+On 20 September 2006, Abe was elected to succeed Koizumi as the president of the ruling Liberal Democratic Party.